david-04/shortycut/src/docs/dynamic-links.md

 `);
 ```

-This provides great flexibility, but also increases the number of keywords.
+This provides great flexibility but also increases the number of keywords.
 From a usability point of view, it would be better to have only one keyword for all links:

 ```javascript